MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 For Dynamics 365 Portal Add-ons, list of sites is shown to help plan the migration to current licensing models.

-For more information on how to convert existing website to capacity-based model, visit </admin/convert-site#convert-an-existing-website-to-capacity-based-model>
+For more information on how to convert existing website to capacity-based model, see [Convert an existing website to capacity-based model](convert-site.md#convert-an-existing-website-to-capacity-based-model).

 For Pay as you go model, list of sites is shown.
 Usage tracking for these sites is available directly from the Azure portal.